GitOpsLovers/nx-biome/README.md

 # 🛠️ Configuring Biome for a project

-To add a Biome configuration to a project you just have to run the `nx-biome:configuration` generator.
+To add a Biome configuration to a project you just have to run the `@gitopslovers/nx-biome:configuration` generator.

 ```shell
 nx g @gitopslovers/nx-biome:configuration --project <projectName>